Procalcitonin

 – diagnosis and differentiation of the etiology of acute pancreatitis

-- diagnosis of generalized jnfection in children with urinary tract infection
+– diagnosis of generalized infection in children with urinary tract infection

-It is recognized as a marker of the systemic inflammatory response, facilitating the diagnosis and monitoring of acute, severe bacterial infections and sepsis.
+It is considered a marker of the systemic inflammatory response, facilitating the diagnosis and monitoring of acute, severe bacterial infections and sepsis.

-High concentrations of PCT in the first hours of a developing infection indicate a bacterial etiology of the infection.
-In sepsis, a PCT concentration above the reference value can be detected as early as 3 hours later.
+High PCT concentrations in the first hours of a developing infection indicate a bacterial etiology.
+In sepsis, PCT concentrations exceeding the reference value can be detected after just three hours.

-With the help of PCT, a developing infection can be diagnosed even in the latent phase, before any clinical symptoms appear.
+PCT can be used to detect a developing infection in its latent phase, before any clinical symptoms appear.

 Diagnostic significance: